phidatahq/phidata/README.md

 ## ✨ What is phidata?

-Phidata is a toolkit for building AI Apps, it provides pre-built templates that you can use to build your AI product.
+Phidata is a framework for building AI Assistants using function calling.

-Here's how it works:

-- Create your AI App using a template: `phi ws create`
-- Run your AI App locally: `phi ws up`
-- Deploy your AI App to AWS: `phi ws up prd:aws`

-## Under the hood

-Phidata provides **Assistants** that use LLMs to solve problems by function calling.
-This is a powerful paradigm that allows LLMs to achieve complex tasks by intelligently choosing a course of action.
+This is a powerful paradigm that allows LLMs to solve complex problems by intelligently choosing a course of action -- similar to how a human would solve a problem.

-For example, to answer questions from a database, an Assistant will first call a function to show tables, then describe those tables and finally, run a query to get the answer.
+For example, to answer questions from a database, an Assistant might call a function to see which tables are available, then describe those tables to learn their structure and finally, run a query to get the answer.

 ![assistants-explanation](https://github.com/phidatahq/phidata/assets/22579644/7f420011-ab8c-410a-97cc-5ad2fc0fe9d8)

-Assistants come with their own memory, knowledge base and storage, making it easy to build **RAG**, **Autonomous** or **Multimodal** applications like:
+Assistants come with built-in memory, knowledge, storage and tools, making it easy to build AI applications like:

 - **Knowledge Assistants:** Answer questions from documents (PDFs, text)
 - **Data Assistants:** Analyze data by running SQL queries.